 Islesboro Islands Trust is a non-profit land trust serving the community of Islesboro, in Maine’s Penobscot Bay.
 Founded in 1985 as Islesboro’s “environmental conscience”, our mission is to enhance the quality of residents’ lives through the preservation of open space, educate all residents as to the value of the islands’ natural ecosystems, and act as an environmental advocate on behalf of Islesboro and the surrounding Penobscot Bay region.
-Over the past 27 years, we have succeeded in all three areas:
+Over the past 27 years, we have succeeded in all of these three areas:

 - IIT has protected more than 940 acres of land and twelve miles of shoreline on Islesboro.
 These conservation lands protect priceless ecological, recreational, and scenic resources that we hold in trust for the Islesboro community.
 Using a variety of land conservation tools, we continue to partner with landowners to ensure that Islesboro’s natural heritage remains intact.